GAR-Project/project/README.md

 If none of these conditions are met, the namespace in question is **deleted**.
 If it is a `net' type namespace (a.k.a Network Namespace) those interfaces that are in the disappearing namespace will return to the default namespace.
 Once we understand this concept, we must think about the nature of the Network namespaces that Mininet creates.

 Mininet, when is launched it creates an emulated network, when is closed it should disappear, this process should be as light and fast as possible to provide a better user experience.
 The nature of Mininet's needs leads us to believe that the creation and destruction of network namespaces is associated with the first condition of referencing a namespace.
 That is, there would be no point in making mounts or softlinks that will have to be removed later, as this would mean a significant workload for large network emulations and an increase in the time spent cleaning up the system once the emulation is complete.
-In addition, we must take into account that there is a third condition that is quite suitable with Mininet's needs, since only one process is needed running per Network namespace, and when cleaning we must only finish with the processes that *support* the Network namespaces.
+In addition, we must take into account that there is a third condition that is quite suitable with Mininet's needs, since only one process is needed running per Network namespace, and when cleaning we must only finish with the processes that *support* the Network namesaces.